Analyzing Albertsons Companies (ACI) & Its Competitors

-Albertsons Companies (NYSE: ACI) is one of 48 public companies in the “Grocery stores” industry, but how does it contrast to its rivals?
-We will compare Albertsons Companies to similar companies based on the strength of its risk, earnings, profitability, analyst recommendations, valuation, institutional ownership and dividends.
+Albertsons Companies (NYSE: ACI) is one of 48 public companies in the “Grocery stores” industry, but how does it compare to its peers?
+We will compare Albertsons Companies to similar businesses based on the strength of its analyst recommendations, profitability, valuation, institutional ownership, earnings, risk and dividends.

-This table compares Albertsons Companies and its rivals revenue, earnings per share and valuation.
+58.6% of Albertsons Companies shares are held by institutional investors.
+Comparatively, 56.8% of shares of all “Grocery stores” companies are held by institutional investors.
+1.3% of Albertsons Companies shares are held by company insiders.
+Comparatively, 17.5% of shares of all “Grocery stores” companies are held by company insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock will outperform the market over the long term.

-This table compares Albertsons Companies and its rivals’ net margins, return on equity and return on assets.
+This table compares Albertsons Companies and its peers’ net margins, return on equity and return on assets.

 |Net Margins